carlosp420/nymphalidae_diversification/MS.md

 combination with the APE (Paradis et al. 2004), GEIGER (Harmon et al. 2008) and diversitree (FitzJohn, 2012) packages along with our own scripts to perform the analyses (included as supplementary materials).
-All analyses were run on the 1000 random trees from Wahlberg et al. (2009) as well as on the maximum credibility tree.
+All analyses were run on the 1000 random trees from @wahlberg2009 as well as on the maximum credibility tree.